-As at July 31, 2021, our directors held stock options to acquire an aggregate of 3,337,488 shares of our common stock as follows: Spencer Abraham: 239,158 stock options; Amir Adnani: 2,115,000 stock options, including PSOs; David Kong: 209,430 stock options; Vincent Della Volpe: 245,270 stock options; Ganpat Mani: 243,300 stock options; and Gloria Ballesta: 285,330 stock options.
+As at July 31, 2022, our directors held stock options to acquire an aggregate of 3,199,901 shares of our common stock as follows: Spencer Abraham: 69,920 stock options; Amir Adnani: 2,115,000 stock options including PSOs; David Kong: 230,776 stock options; Vincent Della Volpe: 227,735 stock options; Ganpat Mani: 261,735 stock options; and Gloria Ballesta: 294,735 stock options.

 Spencer Abraham has served as Chairman (non-executive) of our Board of Directors since March 2, 2017.
 Mr. Abraham served as Executive Chairman from October 14, 2015 to March 2, 2017, and as Chairman of our Advisory Board from December 2012 to October 2015.
 Mr. Abraham is retained according to an appointment letter with our Company and, prior to May 31, 2021, was to be compensated at a rate of \$10,833 per month, paid in monthly installments, and \$20,000 per year, paid in quarterly installments, for his services as a director of the Company.
 Effective on May 1, 2016 and again effective on April 1, 2020, the fees payable to Mr. Abraham were reduced on a non-accrued basis.
 Effective on October 1, 2020 and again effective on May 31, 2021, the fees payable to Mr. Abraham were reinstated to the levels in effect prior to April 1, 2020 and May 1, 2016, respectively.
 Effective on May 31, 2021 and again effective on March 1, 2022, the annual fee payable to Mr. Abraham was increased to \$30,000 and \$31,500, respectively.
-Effective on March 1, 2022 the monthly fee payable to Mr. Abraham was set at \$10,500.
+Effective on March 1, 2022, the monthly fee payable to Mr. Abraham was set at \$10,500.
 The compensation paid to Mr. Abraham is more particularly described below under "Director Services Agreement".

 Amir Adnani serves as the Company's Chief Executive Officer, President and a director.
-Within his capacity as President and Chief Executive Officer, and through an executive services agreement with a private company, Adnani Corp., controlled by Mr. Adnani, he provides various consulting services to the Company.
+Within his capacity as President and Chief Executive Officer, and through an executive services agreement with Adnani Corp., Mr. Adnani provides consulting services to the Company.
 Mr. Adnani does not receive additional compensation in connection with his service as a director of the Company.
 Mr. Adnani's direct and indirect compensation as an executive officer of the Company is disclosed above in the "Summary Compensation Table".

-In Fiscal 2021 David Kong, Vincent Della Volpe, Ganpat Mani and Gloria Ballesta served as independent directors of the Company.
+In Fiscal 2022 David Kong, Vincent Della Volpe, Ganpat Mani and Gloria Ballesta served as independent directors of the Company.
 Mr. Kong serves as the Company's lead independent director and as Chairperson of the Company's Audit Committee.
 Mr. Della Volpe serves as Chairperson of each of the Company's Compensation Committee and Corporate Governance and Nominating Committee.

-The Company's independent directors are retained on a yearly basis for their services and are paid quarterly based on annual retainer fees, which prior to May 31, 2021 were as follows: David Kong: CA\$25,000 per year; Vincent Della Volpe: \$20,000 per year; Ganpat Mani: \$20,000 per year; and Gloria Ballesta: CA\$20,000 per year.
+The Company's independent directors are retained on a yearly basis for their services and are paid quarterly based on annual retainer fees.
+In the first and second quarter of Fiscal 2022 the annual retainer fees paid to our independent directors were as follows: David Kong: CA\$30,000 per year; Vincent Della Volpe: \$30,000 per year; Ganpat Mani: \$25,000 per year; and Gloria Ballesta: CA\$30,000 per year.